Net Pay Distribution (NPD)

 A secondary account can be assigned a Deduction Frequency.
 Accounts with a Deduction Frequency only receive direct deposits in Pay Periods linked to the Deduction Frequency code entered.
 This functionality allows for flexible deposit schedules.
 For example, if an employee is bi-weekly and the Deduction Frequency is monthly, the employee will be paid out once a month to this secondary account.
 The Primary account will be paid every pay period.

 Deposits can be removed using the Delete functionality.
-An NPD transaction can be created using the Modify Net Pay Distribution link from the Deduction Management (DEDM) activity folder.
+An NPD transaction can be created using the Create Net Pay Distribution link from the Deduction Management (DEDM) activity folder.
+The Modify Net Pay Distribution link is used to modify existing accounts and add new NPD transactions.
 Accounts can be deleted from the pre-populated NPD transaction by selecting the relevant transaction line and selecting Delete before submission.

 Field InformationField Information